How Do You Remove Popcorn Ceiling Texture?

 Sweeping

-Finally, sweep up any remaining dust and debris with a broom.
-Be sure to sweep the floor and walls, as well as any other surfaces that may have been affected by the popcorn ceiling removal process.
+Finally, use a broom to sweep up any remaining dust and debris.
+Be sure to sweep the floor, walls, and any other surfaces that may have been affected by the popcorn ceiling removal process.

 Here are some additional tips for cleaning up after removing popcorn ceilings: